 Mission Dolores is a moody, quiet and creepy sort of oasis in what is otherwise a very busy neighborhood.
 If you are a photographer, visit in the late afternoon.
 The sun throws deep shadows onto the building walls and gravestones.

 Tips for Visiting: The Mission is on Dolores street.
-The suggested donation is $7 and the Mission is open most days from 9am-4pm(ish).
-Closed on Thanksgiving, Christmas, Easter and New Years.
+The suggested donation is $7 and the Mission is open most days.

 Phew, that’s a lot of unusual things to do in SF.
 But we locals promise that if you do even a smattering of this list, you’ll get a feel for SF’s quirky fun vibe and counter culture ethic.
 Have you experienced something delightfully weird in SF?
 If so, please comment below and share with others.